prosmaw/shop_app/README.md

 # shop_app

 Shop app is not a personnal project.
 I made it using this tutorial https://youtu.be/XBKzpTz65Io.
 It's an application of an online shop.
-It is part of my learning path and this tutorial helped to learn and apply some flutter how to use GridView in flutter and some clean code stuff.
+It is part of my learning path and this tutorial helped to learn and apply some flutter stuffs like how to use GridView in flutter and some clean code stuff.
 I planned to upgrade this up by my own.

 ## Getting Started